trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal/set-up-environment.md

 Clang and LLVM are required for compilation to WebAssembly.
 Version 11 or later of Clang is required.

-If you are using the Tezos Docker container, run these commands:
+If you are using the `tezos/tezos` Docker image, run these commands:

 ```bash
 sudo apk add clang